-For information on field formats see the Describing Data With WebFOCUS Languagemanual
+For information on field formats see the Describing Data With WebFOCUS Language manual

 For many functions, the output argument can be supplied either as a field name or as a format enclosed in single quotation marks.
 However, if a function is called from a Dialogue Manager command, this argument must always be supplied as a format, and if a function is called from a Maintain Data procedure, this argument must always be supplied as a field name.
-For detailed information about calling a function and supplying arguments, see Accessing and Calling a Function on page 59.